*This Item is Made to Order – Delivery expect before May 2024 on first order, first ship basis*

 The Swarm Saver** is an insect vacuum attachment system designed to collect difficult swarms, (catch what you can in the Bee Chamber, vacuum the stragglers) or be used directly as an insect collection vacuum (ie a Bee Vacuum).

-One bucket contains all the vacuum related components and connects to a standard hosed domestic vacuum cleaner.
+The outer bucket contains all the vacuum related components and connects to a standard hosed domestic vacuum cleaner.

 The hose is easy to clean (you can see the dirt) and avoids bees “bumping” off typical ridged hoses.